 Getting to Ambergris Caye and Caye Caulker: Taking the Water Taxi after You Arrive at International Airport

 You’ve booked a trip to Belize.
 HURRAY!
-So much to see and do (here’s why Belize is SO different from other places).
+So much to see and do.
 But first you need to get to your final destination – your hotel or rental home.
 And if you are staying on Ambergris Caye or Caye Caulker, well…they are islands.
 And, once you arrive at the International Airport, you have a bit more traveling to do.
 You have to make that final jump.

 You have a few options options.
 The ones that the majority of people take are the plane or the boat.
 You can take a plane – fast and convenient and gorgeous but pricey or you can take the budget route – a taxi cab to the water taxi.

 Spending less comes with some pluses and minuses so let me outline how it works, how much it costs and what the issues can be.

 I did it for the first time yesterday (take the water taxi specifically to go to the airport) – on my way from my home, North Ambergris Caye to my family in Providence, Rhode Island.